matthew-jones-uk/internship-homework-2021/README.md

 ## Final Thoughts

-I'm not convinced that this implementation is the fastest, but I feel that for it to be further optimised it would depend if there was analysis on the data so that it is known, on average, how often a word from the words to be searched exists in the grid.
+I'm not convinced that this implementation is the fastest, but I feel that for it to be easily further optimised it would depend if there was analysis on the data so that it is known, on average, how often a word from the words to be searched exists in the grid.